promewizard/myPortfolio/contents/Crafting-Culinary-Excellence-A-Journey-into-Developing-The-Fresh-Market.md

   - ContextAPI
   - Styled-Components
   - TypeScript
-author: Kenji Anderson
+author: Prometheus
 type: article
 coverImage: https://res.cloudinary.com/dvknjzbss/image/upload/v1706454087/IMAGE/Annotation_2024-01-28_065425_jui2dv.webp
 coverImageAlt: Screenshot of Terminal Portfolio Website
 title: Crafting Culinary Excellence, A Journey into Developing-"The Fresh Market"
-description:
- Welcome to a behind-the-scenes exploration of the development journey behind "The Fresh Market" – a digital haven for connoisseurs seeking a premium shopping experience.
+description: Welcome to a behind-the-scenes exploration of the development journey behind "The Fresh Market" – a digital haven for connoisseurs seeking a premium shopping experience.
 In this blog, we delve into the meticulous process of bringing this culinary destination to life, focusing on the integration of cutting-edge technologies such as Next.js, TypeScript, Tailwind CSS, and the Context API.
 excerpt:
   Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
   Includes features like autocomplete, multiple themes, command hints etc.